JayJarosz/Guides/Manveers_Thundroid/thundroid_05_bitcoin.md

 * Open session with *bitcoin* user.<br/>
   `sudo su bitcoin`

-* Check the status of the bitcoin daemon that was started by systemd. (exit with Ctrl-C)<br/>
+* Check the status of the bitcoin daemon that was started by systemd.<br/>
   `systemctl status bitcoind`
+* Exit with Ctrl+C.

-* See bitcoind in action by monitoring its log file. (exit with Ctrl-C)<br/>
+* See bitcoind in action by monitoring its log file.<br/>
   `tail -f /home/bitcoin/.bitcoin/debug.log` (mainnet)<br/>
   `tail -f /home/bitcoin/.bitcoin/testnet3/debug.log` (testnet)
+* Exit with Ctrl+C.

 * Use the Bitcoin Core client `bitcoin-cli` to get information about the current blockchain and its verification (download) progress.<br/>
   `bitcoin-cli getblockchaininfo`